Spellman Engineering Site

 The investigations also determined that the area could be redeveloped during cleanup activities and could be cleaned up to meet EPA’s unrestricted use/unlimited exposure criteria.

-In 2008, EPA and the City signed the first-ever Contiguous Property Owner agreement.
-In exchange for EPA resolution of potential liability concerns, the City agreed to implement the site’s estimated $12.9 million remedy.
+In 2008, the EPA and the City signed the first-ever Contiguous Property Owner agreement.
+In exchange for EPA resolution of potential liability concerns, the city agreed to implement the site’s estimated $12.9 million remedy.
 The agreement included a covenant not to sue, which eased liability concerns, and waived EPA oversight costs.
 Additionally, the EPA did not list the site on the NPL and agreed that as long as cleanup activities were progressing, the site would remain off of the NPL.
 Implementation of the site’s remedy began in 2011.
-As part of the remediation efforts associated with the Site, the following technologies were employed at the site between 2011 to 2013:
+As part of the remediation efforts associated with the site, the following technologies were employed at the site between 2011 to 2013:

-• Enhanced Reductive Dechlorination (ERD) injections using molasses,
+• Enhanced Reductive Dechlorination (ERD) injections using molasses

-• Inā€Situ Chemical Oxidation (ISCO) injections using Sodium Persulfate,
+• In‐Situ Chemical Oxidation (ISCO) injections using Sodium Persulfate

-• Bioaugmentation,
+• Bioaugmentation

-• Electrical Resistivity Heating, and
+• Electrical Resistivity Heating

-• Groundwater pump and treatment (P&T).
+• Groundwater pump and treatment (P&T)

 The 2015 groundwater sampling results indicated that the contaminants in the groundwater had been reduced by 90% in target wells, compared to concentrations at the beginning of Remedial Action.